 The City will refine and adjust the levels of service to ensure continued community satisfaction as reflected through these sources.
 Any changes will be included in revisions of the plans.
-A more detailed review into the levels of service on our roads and parks assets is being undertaken within the City Service Division.
-The results are expected next year.
+The change of levels of service on our roads has been assessed and now is in a resourcing analysis stage.
+The parks assets review produced recommended changes how our parks should be maintained.
+These changes have been rolled out.

 This plan now reflects elements of the Report on Infrastructure Assets (i.e. Special Schedule 7) from the City's financial statements.
-Details are shown at Section 5.3.4.
 This replaces previous estimates of minimum condition levels to provide uniformity across reporting platforms.

-5.2 Demand Management
+Demand Management

 Generally, the major factors affecting asset management provision and maintenance are population and demographic changes, environmental factors, economic conditions and community expectations.

-Population growth in particular will see an increased demand for available open space, community facilities and also a need for new and emerging assets to meet user expectations.
+Population and visitor growth in particular will see an increased demand for available open space, pedestrian space, community facilities and also a need for new and emerging assets to meet user expectations.

-Specifically, for the City, the largest impact on infrastructure will be the development of the Green Square Urban Renewal Project in the next 4 years, which covers approximately 280 hectares of land and the implementation of the Light Rail project.
+Specifically, for the City, the largest impact on infrastructure will be the development of the Green Square Urban Renewal Project in the short term, which covers approximately 280 hectares of land and the completion of the CBD and South East Light Rail project.
 Both will require significant funding and provision of essential infrastructure and community facilities.